About

 Clients

-Visionandfactory has worked for, among others: Arctic Paper, Arjowiggins, Beursschouwburg, Brussels Airport Company, C-Cure, Contrapunt, Cultuurcentrum Hasselt, Cultuurnet, Design Flanders, Dolmen, Eflavours, Erfgoedwijzer, Fedma, Fonteyn Wouters, FontShop International, Galerie De Ziener, GPG Papier, Graphius, Greenpeace, Ingram Micro, Intensia, KunstenFestivaldesArts, KMSKA Antwerp, Kaaitheater, Kristof De Clercq Gallery, KU Leuven, Lannoo, LCI Technology Group, Literarte, Living Tomorrow, MAP Group, Muxum, NMBS Holding, Paper Chain Forum, Papyrus international, Prevent, Prospekta, Rode Kruis Vlaanderen, Sappi Europe, Soft Cell, SOS Kinderdorpen, Stora Enso International, Swift, Stichting Stad & Architectuur, United Distillers, University of Antwerp, Van Reybrouck Accountants, Vlaams-Nederlands Huis deBuren, Vlaamse Opera, Vlaamse Landmaatschappij, Voka, Vlaams Netwerk van ondernemingen and WWF.
+Visionandfactory has worked for, among others: Arctic Paper, Arjowiggins, Beursschouwburg, Brussels Airport Company, C-Cure, Contrapunt, Cultuurcentrum Hasselt, Cultuurnet, Design Flanders, Dolmen, Eflavours, Erfgoedwijzer, Fedma, Flanders DC, Fonteyn Wouters, FontShop International, Galerie De Ziener, GPG Papier, Graphius, Greenpeace, Ingram Micro, Intensia, KunstenFestivaldesArts, KMSKA Antwerp, Kaaitheater, Kristof De Clercq Gallery, KU Leuven, Lannoo, LCI Technology Group, Literarte, Living Tomorrow, MAP Group, Muxum, NMBS Holding, Paper Chain Forum, Papyrus international, Prevent, Prospekta, Rode Kruis Vlaanderen, Sappi Europe, SOS Kinderdorpen, Stora Enso International, Swift, Stichting Stad & Architectuur, United Distillers, University of Antwerp, Van Reybrouck Accountants, Vlaams Architectuur Instituut, Vlaams-Nederlands Huis deBuren, Vlaamse Opera, Vlaamse Landmaatschappij, Voka, Vlaams Netwerk van ondernemingen and WWF.

 Collaborators